junxit/us-congress-bills-110/metadata.md

 - 2008-09-16 — Introduced in Senate
 - 2008-09-16 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S8862)
+- 2008-09-30 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S10130)
+- 2008-09-30 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S10130)
+- 2008-09-30 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S10130-10131)
+- 2008-09-30 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S10130-10131)